yosemitebandit/stravanova/readme.md

 Not to mention that each route player has its own timer so there's no synching.)

+### the script
+`parse.py` is a simple script that uses the python module and plows through `.gpx` files.
+Check it's source for a how-to or do:

+    $ /path/to/venv/bin/activate
+    (venv)$ python parse.py --help

 ### the site
 `master` has a template `map.html` file and all of the associated js.
 `gh-pages` has the info for http://yosemitebandit.github.com/stravanova -- each map is built from that template.